-PARSS also contends that educational programs suffer because of larger class sizes in poorer as opposed to more affluent districts.45 The point that their witnesses made when
+PARSS also contends that educational programs suffer because of larger class sizes in poorer as opposed to more affluent districts.45 The point that their witnesses made when testifying was that smaller, classes, especially for the lower grades, translated into more individual attention per student where more learning could take place.

-45 Generally, PARSS' argument goes to class size in elementary school, although that problem could exist in some of the high schools in the larger districts but for other reasons.
-The problem with the smaller schools is that because of their size, when separate courses of study are introduced at the high school level, it causes both a financial burden on the district, as well as a lack of opportunity to their students.
-Financial problems are caused by the fact that they do not have the economy of scale of larger districts.
-For example, if you are offering advanced calculus, it costs just as much to educate ten students in a small district as it does to educate 25 in a large district.
-Also, because of the large number of students in larger systems, there can be a broader and deeper offering of courses than what is offered in small districts.
-PARRS contends that children in small districts are deprived of an equal opportunity to have the same educational testifying was that smaller classes, especially for the lower grades, translated into more individual attention per student where more learning could take place.
 Again, PARSS does not rely on any statistical comparison about how class size relates to expenditure per pupil; they merely point out that many of the poorer districts testified that poor districts' student/teacher ratios46 are higher than those of more affluent districts.

-Among those districts that testified, the more affluent districts do seem to have lower student/teacher ratios.47 The Commonwealth responds not by attempting to show that class size is substantially the same between rich and poor districts, but by arguing that class size is irrelevant because it is not a predictor of educational performance and is not an indicator of educational achievement.
+Among those districts that testified, the more affluent districts do seem to have lower student/teacher ratios.
+[81] 47 The Commonwealth responds not by attempting to show that class size is substantially the same between rich and poor districts, but by arguing that class size is irrelevant because it is not a predictor of educational performance and is not an indicator of educational achievement.
 While the testimony offered by PARSS about class size simply assumed that a smaller class was "good" and testimony by the Commonwealth assumed that it was irrelevant, neither offered a detailed analysis to support its conclusion.
-However, even in the experience and the state educational funding system should be used to equalize those opportunities.
+However, even in the absence of evidence, I recognize at a certain point the size of the class does impact on the education received; otherwise, we could just place everyone in one classroom.